opendatasoft/ods-documentation/source/customizing_look_and_feel/04_configuring_data_visualizations/data_visualizations.rst

 .. image:: images/dataviz_chart-colors.png

-Charts are composed of at least one color, but depending on what they represent they can be composed of many more.
+Charts are composed of at least one color, but depending on what they represent, they can be composed of many more.
 By default, a set of 8 colors is used, and Opendatasoft users also have the possibility to use other sets of colors that are available by default as well.
-The Chart colors configuration allows to define a new set of colors, that will replace the original 8-colors set.
+The Chart colors configuration allows to define a new set of colors that will replace the original 8-color set.

 To add a new default chart color:

 1. In the **Data visualizations** configuration interface, look for the **Chart color** configuration.
 2. Click on the + Add color button.
-3. Add the hexadecimal code of the new color, or click the color button to choose a new color using either the Nice colors, or the Color wheel.
+3. Add the hexadecimal code of the new color, or click the color button to choose a new color using either the Nice colors or the Color wheel.
-4. (optional) Click the reorder |icon-reorder| button to reorganise the new color among the others.
+4. (optional) Click the reorder |icon-reorder| button to reorganize the new color among the others.
 The order of the colors matters because they will be used one after the other by the chart.
 5. Click the Save button in the top right corner of the page.

 To delete a color, click the trash |icon-trash| button.